lowcoder-org/lowcoder/docs/setup-and-run/self-hosting/access-local-database-or-api.md

 By default, docker-hosted instances use a [bridge network](https://docs.docker.com/network/bridge/), which does not support access to services on the docker-host via `127.0.0.1` or `localhost` from inside of the docker.&#x20;

-Here we take PostgreSQL as an example and show you how to access local API or database in different operating systems (OS) for docker-hosted Lowcoder.
+Here we take PostgreSQL as an example and show you how to access local API or database in different operating systems (OS) for docker-hosted OpenFlower.

 ## Preparation